 On tests, you have precisely 50 minutes.
 I don’t give extra time (unless of course you have an IEP which requires that I do).
 My tests are designed to identify students who have mastered the material and can answer questions quickly.

 My usual practice for homework is this: on days of my choice, I’ll have you copy out your work for problems that I will select on paper that I will give you.
 I call these "homework samples", or "samples" for short.
-I won’t do this every day, but I will ask for problems from every assignment.
+I typically do a samples after three our four sections have been assigned.

 I'll introduce The Myriad in Quarter 2.